Panthenol – Hair care product powerhouse ingredient – with a strong warning for hair care purposes

 You have probably heard both of the terms “panthenol”, “dl panthenol” and “Pro Vitamin B5” before in reference to key ingredients that may be in hair care products (mostly) and even some skincare products as well.

-Two of our products have this ingredient in them, one is our Nourish & Hydrate moisturizing face cream and the other is our Deep Hydration Conditioner.
 Why do you find this ingredient in so many hair and skin care products?
 What are its benefits, and why should you seriously consider using a product with this vitamin in it?

 Deep, Penetrating Moisture